nothingness

 footnotes

-[1] Emptiness can e.g. never be understood as an absolute term because emptiness is always related to what exists.
+[1] Emptiness never is an absolute term because emptiness is always related to what exists.
 See also yin-yang philosophy.

 [2] In Chinese Chan- or Japanese Zen Buddhism, a kōan is a short anecdote or sentence that, for example, represents a meaningful action or statement by a Zen master.
 It is often written that the course and punch lines of these special anecdotes usually seem completely paradoxical, incomprehensible, or pointless to the layman.

-[3] Zhu Da (He was a descendant of the Ming Prince Zhu Quan, was considered a child prodigy, and began painting and writing poetry at an early age.
-After the fall of the Ming Dynasty in 1644, he fled to a Buddhist monastery at the age of twenty and became a monk, later even abbot of the monastery.
+[3] Zhu Da (He was a descendant of the Ming Prince Zhu Quan.
+He was considered a child prodigy and began painting and writing poetry at an early age.
+After the fall of the Ming Dynasty in 1644, he fled to a Buddhist monastery.
+At the age of twenty and became a monk, later even abbot of the monastery.
 After suffering a nervous breakdown in 1678, Zhū showed signs of serious mental illness.
-His monk’s robe burned and one day he wrote the sign “yǎ” (啞; “dumb”) on his door and from then on did not speak a word).
+His monk’s robe burned and one day he wrote the sign “yǎ” (啞; “mute”) on his door.
+From then on did not speak a word).

 [4] Liáng Kǎi (梁楷 c.
 1140 – c.
 1210) was a Chinese painter of the Southern Song Dynasty.
-He was also known as Madman Liang because of his very informal pictures.
+We also know him as Madman Liang because of his very informal pictures.

-[5] The Tao Te Ching ( 道德经 pinyin: Dàodé Jīng) is a Chinese classic text traditionally credited to the 6th-century BC sage Laozi, also known as Lao Tzu or Lao-Tze.
+[5] The Tao Te Ching ( 道德经 pinyin: Dàodé Jīng) is a Chinese classic text traditionally credited to the 6th-century BC sage Laozi.
+Lao Tzu or Lao-Tze are common too.

-[6] Zen (Chinese: 禪; pinyin: Chán; Japanese: 禅) is a school of Mahayana Buddhism that originated in China during the Tang dynasty, known as the Chan School (Chánzong 禪宗), and later developed into various schools.
+[6] Zen (Chinese: 禪; pinyin: Chán; Japanese: 禅) is a school of Mahayana Buddhism.
+It originated in China during the Tang dynasty, known as the Chan School (Chánzong 禪宗), and later developed into various schools.

 THIS ARTICLE IS BASED ON A LECTURE FROM 2020 THE AUTHOR GAVE AT OE-G.CF.